-2.12.4 Regional Tourism Partnership (was 3.1.4)
+2.12.4 Regional Tourism Partnership

-The M.D. and the City should work together and with stakeholders to create an asset inventory of attractions, cultural facilities and supportive infrastructure, and develop a long-term plan to promote and strengthen tourism in the region.
+The M.D. and the City should work together and with stakeholders to create an asset inventory of attractions, cultural facilities, and supportive infrastructure, and develop a long-term plan to promote and strengthen tourism in the region.

-2.12.5 Intermunicipal Gateways (was 3.1.6)
+2.12.5 Intermunicipal Gateways